MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 The following example shows how to:

-1. Create a new PSTN usage called International
+1. Create a new PSTN usage called International.
-2. Create a new voice route called International
+2. Create a new voice route called International.
-3. Create a voice routing policy called No Restrictions
+3. Create a voice routing policy called No Restrictions.
-4. Assign the policy to user John Woods
+4. Assign the policy to user John Woods.

 You can use the [Microsoft Teams admin center](#admincenterexample2) or [PowerShell](#powershellexample2) to perform these steps.